Randy T. Lee

 I started college at Mt.
 San Antonio College, my local community college in Walnut, California.
 Thanks to the support of numerous mentors and after earning associate degrees in psychology and political science, I transferred to the University of California, Berkeley, where I earned a bachelors degree in psychology with high distinction and completed an honors thesis.

-For fun, I enjoy going to concerts, eating spicy food, watching movies, and supporting the California Golden Bears and Cornell Big Red.
+For fun, I enjoy going to concerts, eating spicy food, watching movies, and supporting the California Golden Bears, Cornell Big Red, and the Wisconsin Badgers.
 I have a cat named Cucumber.